-It is important to maintain a healthy lifestyle to dynamically sustain your own energy in the challenging fast paced business environment nowadays.
+It is important to maintain a healthy lifestyle to dynamically sustain your own energy in the challenging fast-paced business environment nowadays.

 Every day I engage myself for at least one hour of exercise.
-I have also learned to generate defining rituals and spacious moments purely to myself in order grasp the much-needed deep breaths to remain focused and calm in any situation.
+I have also learned to generate defining rituals and spacious moments purely to myself in order to grasp the much-needed deep breaths to remain focused and calm in any situation.

 You need to assess and recognize your personal energy and depleting behavior, and then take responsibility for change.
 Greater capacity makes it possible to get more done in less time at a higher engagement level and on a more sustainable note.

-Going slow is sometimes the best way to move fast
+Going slow is sometimes the best way to move fast.

 If you had a chance to change anything in this world, what would you change and how?